lovehumanity/lovehumanity.github.io/_posts/2020/2020-11-03-Creating-a-blog-for-free.md

 Also edit .config.yml title,description

-To edit the defautl size of the font you can change the file /_saas/minimal-mistakes/_reset.scss and edit the pixel sizes.
+To edit the default size of the font you can change the file /_saas/minimal-mistakes/_reset.scss and edit the pixel sizes.
 See [this](https://github.com/mmistakes/minimal-mistakes/issues/1219) and [this](https://github.com/mmistakes/minimal-mistakes/issues/1184)

 ## Publishing

-So after you have the blog setup in the way that you want you can publish it for free on github/gitlab as they both allow for free hosting of static content.
+So after you have the blog setup in the way that you want you can publish it for free on GitHub/GitLab as they both allow for free hosting of static content.

-I will show how to publish in gitlab.
+I will show how to publish in GitLab.

-First create a repository in gitlab and name it USERNAME.gitlab.io where USERNAME is the username of your gitlab account.
+First create a repository in GitLab and name it USERNAME.gitlab.io where USERNAME is the username of your GitLab account.

-Next you need to push the files that you have on your local computer to that gitlab repository but before you do that you need to initialise a git repo in that folder, so go into the folder with your template and rename it to be USERNAME.gitlab.io where USERNAME is your gitlab username.
+Next you need to push the files that you have on your local computer to that GitLab repository but before you do that you need to initialise a git repo in that folder, so go into the folder with your template and rename it to be USERNAME.gitlab.io where USERNAME is your GitLab username.
 Then run git init which will initialise the git repos on in that folder if you haven't done so already you need to add an email address and a name for git to do this run